 In my opinion at £30 a month you get your value for money.
 The service is a high volume one with an average of 110-130 selections a month being sent out.
 The in-play part of the service is also a good addition.
 This is in the form of a chat room where selections are sent out for live games.
 Normally on a Saturday when there is a busy schedule.

-To conclude I will be adding Football Guru to my betting portfolio.
+To conclude I will be looking to add the Football Guru to my betting portfolio.
+If it can continue to provide solid profits.
 Its relatively easy to follow, has a historic return on investment of 11% over 2000 bets and I have found the odds quoted attainable.

 Having looked the Football Guru’s historic results however they do include the Bet365 bet £50 get £50 in play offer.
 This is the one negative point I should make about this service.
 As this does boost the stated roi quite a lot.